NTIA/Preselector/README.md

 # Introduction
-A preselector is a device connected between an antenna and a signal analyzer designed to improve the performance and capabilities of an RF sensor.
+ A preselector is a device, connected between an antenna and a signal analyzer, designed to improve the RF performance and capability of a sensor.
-A preselector may include a variety of components, e.g., filters, amplifiers, calibration sources, and switches.
+ As illustrated in the diagram below, it may include a variety of components, e.g., filters, amplifiers, calibration sources, and switches.
 An example preselector is shown in Figure 1.
 Just as the components within a preselector may change, so too may the way in which the switching is controlled.
 This repository provides a general software API to control preselectors regardless of their components and control mechanisms.